HanetakaChou/hanetakachou.github.io/src/Mathematics/Analysis/1_Real_Analysis.md

 ProofWiki / Trefoil Knot is Homeomorphic to Circle
 ProofWiki / Jokes / Coffee and Doughnuts

+The "homeomorphic" means not only "equinumerous" but also "continuous"

 ### Limit
 \[Pugh 2015\] / 2 A Taste of Topology / Convergent Sequences and Subsequences